 Tips for visiting the Wizarding World of Harry Potter Studio Tour

 - If you want to visit the Warner Bros.
 Studios in Leavesden on your own, purchase the tickets as far in advance as possible.
-Booking tours from London makes it easy, but it will also be more expensive.
+Booking a tour from London makes it easy, but it will also be more expensive.

 - Plan to get there first thing in the morning.
 Our tour got us there just as the studios opened and it was not very busy yet.
-This allowed us to see the various exhibits without too many crowds.
+This allowed us to see the various exhibits without huge crowds.
 When we left around 1:30 the lobby was significantly more crowded.

 - Our tour gave us a little over four hours to tour the two studio buildings at our own pace.
 This was enough time to see everything at a leisurely pace and to take lots of photos.
 I don’t feel like I missed anything, however, had I been there on my own, I know I would have stayed much longer.